zouwurobot/pararl/README.md

 ### Build your project
-1. build ros in Python2.7 terminal
+1. build ros in Python3.5 terminal in order to use opencv
  ```bash
 cd ros/src
 catkin_make